Generic Name: Clopidogrel bisulfate

 - bruises that happen without a known cause or get larger

 - vomit blood or your vomit looks like coffee grounds

-What are Clopidogrel tablets USP?
+What are Clopidogrel tablets?

 - chest pain due to heart problems

 - poor circulation in their legs (peripheral arterial disease)

 - a stroke

 Clopidogrel tablets are used alone or with aspirin to lower your chance of having another serious problem with your heart or blood vessels such as heart attack, stroke, or blood clot that can lead to death.